Slicer/Slicer/Docs/user_guide/getting_started.md

 ### User manual

-Browse the [User Guide](user_interface) section to find quick overview of the application user interface or [Modules](modules/index.md) section for detailed description of each module.
+Browse the [User Interface](user_interface) section to find quick overview of the application user interface or [Modules](modules/index.md) section for detailed description of each module.

 ### Ask for help